-Whether you’re a visitor hoping to maintain your workout routine, or a resident who wants to start a new exercise regimen, Huntsville, Alabama, features a nice variety of greenways where you can walk, run or ride your bike.
+Whether you’re a visitor who wants to maintain your workout routine, or a resident starting a new exercise regimen, Huntsville, Alabama, features a nice variety of greenways where you can walk, run or ride your bike.

 Whichever group of greenway user you fit into, this article will help you get to know the city’s best greenways.